worldline/learning-kotlin-multiplatform/docs/src/network/README.md

 ### Use the repository

-Replace the mocke data for questions by the repository flow.
+Replace mocked data for questions by the repository flow.

 `App.kt`(commonMain)
 ```kotlin